raventid/es-airline-app/concerns.md

 4.

 What if gds specific events happens on an unexpected logical step?
 How components should react on this.

+5.

+Order is completed.
+Notification system sees, that order is here and trying to send confirmation, but in confirmation email we have to attache airline ticket, which we might like to generate with airline-ticket-component.
+How to wire together this kind of user story?

 # Alternatives or concepts we can still some ideas from